dd32/td-gh-ex/readme.txt

 Support
 -------

 Do you enjoy this theme?
-Send your ideas - issues - on the theme formn .
+Send your ideas - issues - on the theme forum .
 Thank you!

 ChangLog:
+@Version 1.7.4
+1. Updated Strings.
 @Version 1.7.3
 1. Update Font Awesome Icon 4.6.1 to 4.6.3
 2. Add blog, portfolio, footer-widgets, right-sidebar Tag.